-In April 2020, to mitigate the effect of the COVID-19 outbreak, the Museum requested and was granted a loan under the Paycheck Protection Program by First Interstate Bank, administered through the United States Small Business Administration, in the amount of \$545,668.
+In April 2020, to mitigate the effect of the COVID-19 outbreak, the Museum requested and was granted a loan under the Paycheck Protection Program (PPP) by First Interstate Bank, administered through the United States Small Business Administration, in the amount of \$545,668.
 Allowable uses for the loan proceeds include payroll, rent, and other operating expenses in accordance with the provisions of the Coronavirus Aid, Relief and Economic Security Act (the CARES Act).
-The loan is classified as a long-term liability on the statement of financial position.
-If certain conditions are met, the loan is forgivable by First Interstate Bank.
-As of the date of the independent auditor's report, management is not certain how much of the loan amount may be forgiven.
-For any amount not forgiven, the remaining balance will be required to be paid back in monthly installments at an interest rate of 1 percent over a five year period.
+This loan plus all accrued interest was forgiven on January 22, 2021 and is included in grant revenue for the year ended June 30, 2021.